Skip to the main content.

 • Review your pricing model regularly

-• Adjust menu prices strategically (not across-the-board)
+• Adjust menu prices strategically (not across the board)

 • Plan for increases in advance so you’re not forced into last-minute cuts